ChrisDeFreitas/guitarjoe/README.md

 The goal was to create a tool that would make guitar theory accessible while practicing.
 I was going crazy taking notes and diagramming chords, scales and intervals: I needed a tool to facilitate my understanding so I could focus on the guitar instead of managing scraps of information.
 This application has successfully reduced my hair loss--I hope it has the same effect on you!

 The name is based on the slang "Joe Workie," a synonym for construction worker.
 At the tender age of 12 it felt like one of those adults terms I had to learn--it wasn't.
 In this context, GuitarJoe does the heavy lifting of translating music theory to the guitar fretboard.
 Here is a screenshot of my first use of the application.
-I am working on playig with 5 fingers and use triplets to exercise my pinky.
+I am working on playing with 5 fingers and use triplets to exercise my pinky.
 It was a transformative moment, focusing on the notes in front of me instead of scribbled diagrams:
   <img src="https://github.com/ChrisDeFreitas/guitarjoe/blob/main/public/guitarjoe-screen01.png" title="guitarjoe-screen01.png" />

+## Application Usage
+- Everything is clickable.
+This is a key principle of the application design: everything displayed  provides relevant data, and functionality is an implicit feature of data.
+- Another important principle is that user selections not be changed by the application.
+So if you turn on a feature it will remain until you turn it off.
+There are many ways to turn off features beyond using the Reset button.
+These alternatives will be dictated by how the feature is turned on.

 ## Music Theory
 I am not a musician (I often say I'll be ready to play in a band around the age of 90).
 So the data is taken from Wikipedia and verified against other online sources.
 The Blues Heptatonic scale has different representations online, so it is debatable.
 I love learning about cultures and history so I've included some exotic scales like the Japanes Akebono I and II for practice.
 Please forward any discrepancies to me.